Colorado Supreme Court

 Attorney Regulation Counsel

-Jim Coyle is Attorney Regulation Counsel for the Colorado Supreme Court.
-Mr. Coyle oversees attorney admissions, attorney registration, mandatory continuing legal and judicial education, attorney discipline and diversion, regulation of the unauthorized practice of law and inventory counsel matters.
-Mr. Coyle has been a trial attorney with the Office of Disciplinary Counsel or successor Office of Attorney Regulation Counsel since 1990.
-Prior to that, he was in private practice.
-He earned his law degree from the University of Colorado School of Law in 1985.
+Jessica Yates is Attorney Regulation Counsel for the Colorado Supreme Court.
+Ms. Yates oversees attorney admissions, attorney registration, mandatory continuing legal and judicial education, attorney discipline and diversion, regulation against the unauthorized practice of law, and inventory counsel matters.
+Prior to her appointment by the Colorado Supreme Court, Ms. Yates was in private practice as a partner at Snell & Wilmer LLP, focusing on appeals and litigation.
+She clerked for the Honorable David M. Ebel of the U.S. Court of Appeals for the Tenth Circuit.
+She earned her J.D. from the University of Virginia School of Law in 2006.

 Margaret B. Funk